Academic Calendar

 Social Work options allow you to explore topics that reflect your interests or field of practice.

-A limited number of social work options are offered each year from the following list:
+A limited number of social work options are offered each year from the list below.
+Please check the Bachelor of Social Work Options Schedule (2024-2027) to determine which options courses will be offered during each term.

 Social Work Course Options: